Ttibsi/lang-speed-test/README.md

 4. Pop the first 10 off and append them to the end

 The results are written in csv format to `out/synthetic_results.csv`

+### Shakespeare Test
+1. Read the Gutenberg Shakepeare text file into memory
+2. Get every word from the file by splitting on lines, then words
+3. Count the length of every word into a a map and
+4. Calculate the average length of a word in shakespeare
+5. Calculate the msot common word of every length

+The results are written in csv format to `out/shakespeare_results.csv`